native-network/native-tribe-contracts/Readme.md

 There are 3 main functionalities of a native tribe:

--Allow users to stake tribe tokens to become a tribe member.
+- Allow users to stake tribe tokens to become a tribe member.
--Allow the escrow lockup & rewarding  of native tokens to pay for a project.
+- Allow the escrow lockup & rewarding  of native tokens to pay for a project.
--Allow the escrow lockup & rewarding of native tokens to pay for a task.
+- Allow the escrow lockup & rewarding of native tokens to pay for a task.